 Unfortunately, the state of Florida does not have a Renewable Portfolio Standard (RPS).
 Because the terms of an RPS state that the utility companies will be fined if a certain percentage of the state’s energy is not renewable by a specific date, the lack of this policy in Florida means less incentives from the utilities for homeowners who want to make the switch to solar.

-In Florida, if your solar system is less than 10 kW, you shouldn’t have any issues connecting to the grid.
-If your solar system is greater than 10 kW, you may be required to purchase an external disconnect switch and insurance before you will be permitted to plug in.
+In Florida, for solar energy systems less than 10 kilowatts, you shouldn’t have any issues connecting to the grid.
+For solar PV systems greater than 10 kilowatts, you may be required to purchase an external disconnect switch and insurance before you will be permitted to plug in.

 Florida Solar Statistics